thangckt/thangckt.github.io/docs/blog/posts/2024_bibtex_generator.md

 There are times you just need to cite a paper or two, and you don't want to go through the hassle of the aforementioned process.
 Facing this situation quite often, I just want to quickly copy and paste a bib entry to the `.bib` file and that's it.
 Think of such a simple tool, I have looked around the Chrome extension store to see if there is any that can pick up the Bibtex while you are browsing the paper.
 I found some, but they do not really work.

 Therefore, I decided to create a simple tool to help me with that.
-It took me a few nights to write a Chrome extension that can generate a BibTeX entry for any browsing URL with just one click.
+I developed a Chrome extension that can generate the BibTeX entry for any browsing URL with just one click.
 I named it the [BibTeX generator](./).
 It works exactly what I needed.
 I finally found something helpful.

 ## Usage
 Install the [BibTeX generator](./) extension on your Chrome browser.
 Then, whenever you're browsing a paper or any URL, just click on the extension icon, and the BibTeX entry will be generated and copied to your clipboard.
 You can just paste it to your `.bib` file.